UM-PEPL/HallThruster.jl/docs/src/ionization_models.md

 For example, for a reaction file containing rate coefficients for direct double ionization of Bismuth, you would name the file `ionization_Bi_Bi2+.dat`, or for Argon II being ionized to Argon III, it would be `ionization_Ar2+_Ar3+.dat`.

-The rate coefficient files must have a header row (which is skipped on load), followed by two tab-delimited columns.
-The first should have the rate coefficient in m^3/s, and the second should have the electron energy (note: this is 3/2 Te) in electron-Volts.
+The rate coefficient files must have the ionization energy in the first row, with a colon separating the descriptor and the number.
+It must next have a header row (which is skipped on load), followed by two tab-delimited columns.
+The first should have the electron energy (note: this is 3/2 Te) in eV, and the second should have the  rate coefficient in m^3/s.
 The first few rows of the `ionization_Kr_Kr+.dat` folder thus reads

 ```
+Ionization energy (eV):
 Energy (eV)	Rate coefficient (m3/s)
 1.0	1.812780887933804e-23
 2.0	6.784605416289418e-19